RCJacH/RCJacH.github.io/content/post/Analysis/audio-plugins/aw-console-setup.md

-each with a different stereo channel input and output, then a ConsoleBus plugin at the end of the FX chain, receiving input from all stereo channels, with only the first as the output, zeroing out all unmapped output channels to mute bleed.
+each with a different stereo channel input and output, then a ConsoleBus plugin at the end of the FX chain, receiving input from all stereo channels, but only using the first as the output, zeroing out all unmapped output channels to mute bleed.

 ![Console plugins routing example](/img/Content/analysis/aw-console/console_plugins_routing.png)